EU AI Act

 Financial Services & Insurance

 Credit scoring, fraud detection, insurance risk assessment, and loan underwriting AI are high-risk by default under Annex III.
-Full technical documentation, bias testing, and adversarial robustness assessments are mandatory.
+The regulation requires full technical documentation, bias and fairness testing (handled by your counsel and bias-testing specialists), and adversarial robustness testing (our scope).

 HR & Recruitment Platforms

 Any AI used for candidate screening, CV ranking, psychometric evaluation, or employment decision support is high-risk under Annex III.
-Bias testing across protected characteristics and adversarial robustness testing are both required.
+The regulation requires bias testing across protected characteristics (handled by your counsel and bias-testing specialists) and adversarial robustness testing (our scope).

 AI Risk Classification Framework